TimeToogo/RapidRoute/README.md

 Installation
 ============

-This project is compatible with PHP 5.4+, there has been no tagged releases as of yet.
+This project is compatible with PHP 5.4+.
 It can be loaded via composer:

 ```
-composer require timetoogo/rapid-route dev-master
+composer require timetoogo/rapid-route ~1.0
 ```

 Router Usage